imagment/Silver-Cplusplus/structure.md

 `mesh();` is a default constructer of mesh. <br>
 <br>
 <br>
-You can use `workspace[objID]` to access the meshes on the workspace <br>
-or use `getMeshValue` function from the silver class. <br>
+You can use `workspace[objID]` to access the meshes on the workspace or use `getMeshValue` function from the silver class. <br>
-Or instead of using functions like `createObject` and `place` to place objects <br>
-in the workspace, you can build the structures of the mesh and place it directly <br>
+Or instead of using functions like `createObject` and `place` to place objects in the workspace, you can build the structures of the mesh and place it directly <br>
 by accessing the workspace.